TahaT80/whois/README.md

 Get web information for hack

-"""
+If you encounter an error (API count exceeded - Increase Quota with Membership)   you need a VPN

-        API count exceeded - Increase Quota with Membership If you encounter an error (API count exceeded - Increase Quota with Membership)   you need a VPN
+creat by Amir Hossein Tadas & TAHA

-        creat by Amir Hossein Tadas & TAHA instagram = Taha_t_80
+instagram =

-"""
+            Taha_t_80

 You can get information such as domain, ascii, remark, admin-c, nserver, person, e-mail, address, phone, address, etc.